-She has authored five texts on Emotion-Focused Therapy (EFT).
-Her most recent co-edited volume is the Clinical Handbook of Emotion-Focused Therapy (2018), and prior to that she published a book on Emotion-Focused Case Formulation (2015).
+She has authored, co-authored or edited six texts on Emotion-Focused Therapy (EFT).
+Her most recent work is Deliberate Practice in Emotion-Focused Therapy (2021).
+Prior titles include: Clinical Handbook of Emotion-Focused Therapy (2018), Emotion-Focused Case Formulation (2015).
 Dr. Goldman has two professional videos, published by the American Psychological Association, on Emotion-Focused Therapy: one focused on EFT case formulation and the other on EFT with couples.

 She practices, teaches, and conducts research on EFT for couples, emotional processes, empathy, vulnerability, depression, and self-soothing.